-Melt candle ends or wax on low heat in an old pan on the stove or use an old slow cooker (we have a dedicate one for candle making that we use).
+Melt candle ends or wax on low heat in an old pan on the stove or use an old slow cooker (we have a dedicated one for candle making that we use).

-- Watch your wax to insure that it doesn't get too hot (overheated wax will burn!).
-While the wax melts fill the egg cartons to the top with sawdust.
+Watch your wax to ensure that it doesn't get too hot — overheated wax will burn.
+While the wax melts, fill the egg cartons to the top with sawdust.

 Allow to cool.

 To use: tear off a single egg and place on top of one piece of fire wood.
 Place a smaller piece of wood (or two) across the top of the fire starter.
 Light.
 Smile at your cleverness.